Kadayanallur

-Kadayanallur is a Municipality in Tenkasi district, Tamil Nadu, India.
+Kadayanallur is a town in Tenkasi district, Tamil Nadu, India.
 Kadayanallur is approximately 16 km from the town of Tenkasi, the district headquarters.
 With an area of 52 square kilometres and a population of 90,364, Kadayanallur is classified as a First Grade Municipality under Tamil Nadu's municipal code.
-Kadayanallur(KDNL) is the biggest as well as largest city in tenkasi district (TSI).

 Etymology

 The name Kadayanallur comes from "Kadaikaaleeswara", the name of the presiding deity of Kadayaleeswarar kovil, a Hindu temple in Kadayanallur.
-Kadayanallur was ruled by Sungamuthu dynasty from 1723 AD to 1914 AD.
+Kadayanallur was ruled by musthafa (mustha) dynasty from 1723 AD to 1914 AD.